Lockdown: Lean manufacturing process

-Historical events
+Newsworthy lockdowns

 In the wake of the September 11 attacks (2001), a three-day lockdown of American civilian airspace was initiated.

 At the University of British Columbia (UBC) on January 30, 2008, an unknown threat was made, and the Royal Canadian Mounted Police (RCMP) issued a lockdown order on one of the buildings on campus for six hours, cordoning off the area.
 A campus alert was sent via email to everyone affiliated with UBC, while those in the building remained locked in it.

 On April 10, 2008, two Canadian secondary schools were locked down due to suspected firearm threats.
 George S. Henry Academy was locked down in Toronto, Ontario at approximately 2:00 p.m.
-The Emergency Task Force (TPS) were contacted and the lockdown lasted for more than two hours.
+The ETF were contacted and the lockdown lasted for more than two hours.
 New Westminster Secondary School was locked down in New Westminster, British Columbia at approximately 1:40 p.m.
 The Emergency Response Team (ERT) was called, and the school was under lockdown until 4:30 p.m.
 Due to the size of the school some students were not able to leave until 7:00 p.m.

 On April 19, 2013, the entire city of Boston, US was locked down and all public transportation stopped during the manhunt for terrorists Dzhokhar and Tamerlan Tsarnaev, the perpetrators of the Boston Marathon bombing, while the town of Watertown was under heavily armed police and SWAT surveillance, and systematic house-to-house searches were carried out.

 In Belgium, its capital Brussels was locked down in 2015 for days while security services sought suspects involved with the November 2015 Paris attacks.
 Later in 2015, a terror threat caused the 2015 Los Angeles Unified School District closure.

 In August 2019, the Indian government imposed a lockdown on Jammu and Kashmir after the revocation of the special status of the state, by communications and media blackout, claiming that the lockdown was to curb terrorism.

 According to Merriam-Webster, the first known use of lockdown occurred in 1973, referring to the confinement of prisoners.

 Tracking usage changes through events reported up to 1999 in The New York Times: